Senator John McCain, ex-POW and political maverick, dead at 81

 “That is the cause that binds us and is so much more powerful and worthy than the small differences that divide us,” McCain said.

-Additional reporing by Jason Lange, Maria Caspani, Paul Grant, Patricia Zengerle and Bill Trott; editing by Diane Craft and G Crosse
+Additional reporing by Jason Lange, Maria Caspani, Paul Grant, Richard Cowan, Patricia Zengerle and Bill Trott; editing by Diane Craft and G Crosse